dell/csm-docs/content/docs/release/_index.md

 - Modify an NFS export for a NAS server’s file system- repeated Failed Messages - Powerstore
 - Fix NFS Volume access logic to enforce only user‑specified external access - Powerstore
 - Replication - Remote PV does not get MountOptions from SC
-- Powerstore : Wrong Host is getting parsed from the NodeID
+- Powerstore : Incorrect Host is parsed from the NodeID

 ### Known Issues